Cray-HPE/dracut-metal-mdsquash/README.md

 <a name="usage"></a>
 ## Usage

-Specify a local disk device for storing images, and the URL/endpoint to fetch images from.
+Specify a local disk device for storing images, and the URL/endpoint to fetch images from on the kernel commandline (e.g. via `grub.cfg`, or an iPXE script).

 ```
 metal.server=<URI> root=live:LABEL=SQFSRAID rd.live.squashimg=filesystem.squashfs